-Anyone can write a journal.
+Anyone can write a journal

 You don’t have to have profound things to say or incredible experiences to document with every entry.
 There is just as much value in the ordinary, everyday thoughts you have as there are in those monumental experiences – however often they come.
 Real, everyday life is a beautiful thing to write about.

-You’ve always wanted to.
+You’ve always wanted to

 It’s rare to come across someone who’s never wanted to write about their life or the lives of those around them in some way or another: the moments they shared with someone else, the trips they’ve taken, the experiences they had, the tiny things they noticed for the first time that brought joy to their lives, etc. Humans are storytellers.
-We live to hear, read and write them.
+We live to hear, read, and write them.
 No one is immune to that.

 To start a journal for the first time or to get back to it, even after a long, long hiatus, doesn’t have to be scary.
-A pen, a sheet of paper, and binding is all there is.
+A pen, a sheet of paper, and binding are all there is.
 It’s the simplest act, but it’s one that ends up having incredible meaning later in life.